-Our itinerary takes you to several of the best and most beautiful birding locations in Cuba, providing opportunities to see many of Cuba's endemic species and subspecies as well as many migrants.
+well as many migrants.
 Along the way, we will meet Cuban ornithologists and guides, people in local communities, stay in Bed & Breakfast establishments (casas particulares) and eat in private restaurants (paladars), allowing you to experience Cuba's rich culture, delicious food, friendly people, and generous hospitality.

-BirdsCaribbean is offering two tours in 2023: a 9-day trip in January and a 12-day trip in March.
-Trips are led by Anthony Levesque (Past Board member, BirdsCaribbean, January trip), Lisa Sorenson (Executive Director, BirdsCaribbean, March trip), and outstanding certified Cuban guide Tania Piñeiro.
+BirdsCaribbean is offering two tours in 2024: a 9-day trip in January and a 12-day trip in March.
+Trips are led by Andrew Dobson (Board member, BirdsCaribbean, January trip), Lisa Sorenson (Executive Director, BirdsCaribbean, March trip), and outstanding certified Cuban guide Tania Piñeiro.
 Traveling with us helps Caribbean birds as a portion of the proceeds from the trip supports our bird conservation programs in Cuba and the Caribbean.
 See some of the world's most beautiful and memorable birds, knowing you are helping ensure their welfare by supporting the people who study and protect them.

-ITINERARY (9 DAY TRIP) - 21-29 JANUARY 2023
+ITINERARY (9 DAY TRIP) - JANUARY 24 TO FEBRUARY 1, 2024

-Day 1 (Havana & Viñales): Meet up with our Cuban bird guide, Tania Piñeiro.
-Lunch in Havana and departure to Viñales Valley, the land of tobacco farms and beautiful landscapes with limestone formations called mogotes.
-Bird watching along the way, looking for Snail Kites and waterbirds in dams built near to the highway.
+Day 1 (Havana, Las Terrazas & Viñales): Meet up with our Cuban bird guide, Tania Piñeiro and departure to Viñales Valley, the land of tobacco farms and beautiful landscapes with limestone formations called mogotes.
+Lunch at Las Terrazas UNESCO Biosphere Reserve and eco-village, offers close-up views of our first Cuban and regional endemics (Cuban Trogon, Cuban Grassquit, Cuban Green Woodpecker, Cuban Emerald, La Sagra's Flycatcher, Loggerhead Kingbird) and a lovely setting for our family-style lunch on a patio.

+Along the way, we will also look for the Stygian Owl, Snail Kites, and waterbirds in dams built near to the highway.
 Dinner and check-in at B&B (2 nights).

-Day 2 (Viñales): Morning birding nearby in Viñales National Park/ Parque de Viñales in pursuit of endemic Cuban Solitaire, Cuban Grassquit, Red-legged Honeycreeper, Western Spindalis, Cuban Tody, Cuban Trogon, Cuban Blackbird, Cuban-Green Woodpecker, as well as some migrant species like warblers, tanagers and buntings.
-During the afternoon, visit to a tobacco farm, birding along the road to the El Albino Reservoir to search for the Olive-capped Warbler and Yellow-headed Warbler, and visit at the home of Nils Navarro, renowned Cuban wildlife artist and naturalist and author of newly-published Endemic Birds of Cuba: A Comprehensive Field Guide.
+Day 2 (Viñales): Morning birding nearby in Viñales National Park/Parque de Viñales in pursuit of Cuban Solitaire, Cuban Tody, Cuban Trogon, Red-legged Honeycreeper, Western Spindalis, Great Lizard Cuckoo, Cuban Blackbird, Yellow-headed Warbler, as well as some migrant species like warblers, tanagers, and buntings.
+During the afternoon, visit to Benito's Tobacco Farm, birding in pine forest near El Albino Reservoir to search for the Olive-capped Warbler and Yellow-headed Warbler, San